Unincorporated Residential Waste & Recycling Subscription

 Subscription Service provides a flat monthly rate that covers up to ten 35-gallon containers or kraft bags.
 For more than ten kraft bags or containers, a sticker must be affixed onto the additional bags/containers.
 See the sticker service information below.

-Lakeshore Recycling Systems has a single-stream recycling center dedicated to sorting and separating recyclables.
+LRS has a single-stream recycling center dedicated to sorting and separating recyclables.
 This 40,000 square-foot facility is designed to handle more than 110,000 tons of high-grade residential and commercial single-stream recyclables, sorting, separating and allocating over 20 tons of waste per hour.